AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 * All Sites Authors have read permissions on the fetched copies, even if they do not have access to the remote DAM deployment.
 * No API support to customize the integration.
 * The functionality supports seamless search and use of remote assets.
 To make many remote assets available on local deployment in one-go, consider migrating the assets.
 See [Assets migration guide](assets-migration-guide.md).
-* It is not possible to view remote assets in the Thumbnail tab in Page Properties.
+* It is not possible to use a remote asset as a thumbnail for a web page in the [!UICONTROL Thumbnail] tab in [!UICONTROL Page Properties] by clicking [!UICONTROL Select Image].

 **Set up and licensing**